zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 - [SLOs] application has 99.95% uptime per month, to meet this SLOs we need to design SLI

-Suggest to measure "Four Golden Signals", for instance:
+Suggest to measure

-- Percentage of CPU in last 1 month (for utilization).
+- Percentage of CPU in last 1 month (for saturation).
-- Memory consumption in last 1 month (for utilization).
+- Memory consumption in last 1 month (for saturation).
 - Percentage of Infrastructure uptime in the last 1 month (to check error).
 - Average number of requests per minute in the last 24 hours (to check traffic).
 - % of request/response time less than 250 milliseconds (for latency).

 Prepare errors budget as all the applications may not always work perfectly.
 - Applications to produce 5xx status code less than 1% in next month.
-- Service downtime to be 0.001% in next month.
+- Service downtime to be 0.01% in next month.

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
+*Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+To achieve our SLO, would collect KPIs everyday

+- KPI for saturation : How "full" your service is.
+A measure of system fraction, emphasizing the resources that are most constrained (e.g., in a memory-constrained system, show memory; in an I/O-constrained system, show I/O) as many systems degrade in performance before they achieve 100% utilization, so having a utilization target is essential.

-1. CPU consumption <= 85%
+* CPU consumption should be less than 85%
-2. Memory consumption <= 85%
+* Memory consumption should be less than 85%

+- KPI for Uptime: Uptime need to be approximate 99 percent within a month and response time should be around 500 milliseconds.

-3. application uptime >= 99.5%
+* application uptime should be greater than 99.5%
-4. % of request under 250ms >= 99%
+* % of request under 250ms should be more than 99%

+- KPI for Errors: The rate of requests that fail, either explicitly (e.g., HTTP 500s), implicitly (for example, an HTTP 200 success response, but coupled with wrong message) to be measured.

-5. error per second ((non HTTP 200) in last 3 hour
+* errors per second (non HTTP 200) in last 3 hour
-6. successful request per second in last 3 hour
+* successful request (HTTP 200) per second in last 3 hour

+- KPI for Traffic: A measure of how much demand is being placed on your system, measured in a high-level system-specific metric.
-7. Average response response time measured over 30 seconds intervals for successful requests in last 3 hour.
+* Average response response time measured over 30 seconds intervals for successful requests in last 3 hour.

 ## Final Dashboard
-*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
+* Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ![][final_dashboard]